 Half-byte output mode is selected by setting GDECAD to 0, and the full-byte mode is enabled by setting GDECAD to 1.
 See the GDECAD, Gemstar Decode Ancillary Data Format, Address 0x4C[0] section.
-The data packet formats are shown in Table 92 and Table 93.
+The data packet formats are shown in Table 89 and Table 90.
 Only closed caption data can be embedded in the output data stream.

 NTSC closed caption data is sliced on Line 21 of even and odd fields.
-The corresponding enable bit must be set high.
+The corresponding enable bit has to be set high.
 See the GDECAD, Gemstar Decode Ancillary Data Format, Address 0x4C[0] section and the GDECOL[15:0], Gemstar Decoding Odd Lines, Address 0x4A[7:0], Address 0x4B[7:0] section.